Mr Shashank Gurjar

-Mr Gurjar qualified in medicine from St Mary's Hospital, London and then completed basic surgical training in the King's College surgical rotation.
-He did my research at the Royal Free Hospital & University College, London.
-He gained specialist surgical training (colorectal sugery) in the South-East Thames region.
-He completed his training with a senior post-CCT fellowship in Pelvic Floor surgery at John Radcliffe Hospital, Oxford.
+I qualified in medicine from St Mary's Hospital, London and then completed basic surgical training in the King's College surgical rotation.
+I did my research at the Royal Free Hospital and University College, London.
+I gained specialist surgical training (colorectal surgery) in the South East Thames region.
+I completed my training with a senior post-CCT fellowship in Pelvic Floor surgery at John Radcliffe Hospital, Oxford

-Mr Gurjar has an active research interest in clinical surgery and pelvic floor dysfunction, and has published papers in peer-reviewed journals.
-He actively trains young surgeons in keyhole surgery, as well as teaching medical students attached to Luton & Dunstable Hospital.
+I have an active research interest in clinical surgery and pelvic floor dysfunction, and have published papers in peer-reviewed journals.
+I actively train young surgeons in keyhole surgery, as well as teaching medical students attached to Luton and Dunstable Hospital.